-Full-time FE students are assigned a professionally trained Personal Achievement Tutor when they start their study programme.

-Your Personal Achievement Tutor will give you continual, one-to-one support throughout your time with us - from regular tutorials that give you the opportunity to discuss your College work face-to-face, to help with personal development including producing an individual learning plan, tailored to your future aspirations.

-You will meet your Personal Achievement Tutor, together with the other students in your tutor group, every week so that you can be kept informed of everything going on at the College or to work on group issues such as career planning skills.
+Full-time FE students are assigned a professionally trained Personal Achievement Tutor (PAT) when they start their study programme.
+Your PAT will give you continual, one-to-one support throughout your time with us - from regular tutorials that give you the opportunity to discuss your College work face-to-face, to help with personal development including producing an individual learning plan, tailored to your future aspirations.
+You will meet your Personal Achievement Tutor, together with the other students in your tutor group, every week so that you can be kept informed of everything going on at the College or to work on group issues such as work placements and career progression.